ethui/ethui/CONTRIBUTING.md

 yarn app:dev
 ```

-**Note:** If you change the extension' code, you may also need to use `yarn extension:dev`, and to manually reload it on `chrome://extensions`.
+**Note:** If you change the extension' code, you may also need to use `yarn ext:dev`, and to manually reload it on `chrome://extensions`.
 Live code reloading is tricky with these.

 ## Code of Conduct